andyyu2004/gift-wizard/README.md

 You can edit it by clicking the respective edit which takes you back to the `/create` page.

 ## Mail
-You can see the received questionnaires and sent questionnaires, for received ones, you can click on one questionnaire and click edit, you can now edit and answer it and send it to the sender.
+You can see the received questionnaires and sent questionnaires, for received ones, you can click on one questionnaire and click `amswer`, you can now answer it and send it to the sender.

 ## People
-you can view all users, and if you click on one user, you can send add friend request here.
+You can view all users, and if you click on one user, you can view further details and send a friend request.

 ## All Templates

-There are two spaces on the home screen which we will reserve for the most popular templates, which you can click to take you directly to the create screen where the template will be preloaded for you to begin editing.
-The two templates are currently simply named Template 1 and Template 2.

 The All Templates page is very similar to the /open page in which you can view but not edit templates.
 The difference is in which templates show up, the open shows personal templates, while the All Templates page shows site wide templates set by an administrator.